enginmanap/limonEngine-docs/docs/GettingStarted.rst

 The Custom trigger are automatically loaded from the same directory of the engine binary, with name  *libcustomTriggers*, the extension of that file depends on the platform(dll, so, dynlib).

+Keyboard, mouse, and gamepad/controller input are all supported out of the box.
+Bindings are defined in ``./Engine/inputBindings.xml`` and can be changed without recompiling the engine.
+See :ref:`InputSystem` for the full binding format, the built-in action list, and how to add your own game actions.

-After engine launch, the key bindings are as follows:
+After engine launch, the default key bindings are as follows:

 * Pressing `0` switches to debug mode, renders physics collision meshes and disconnects player from physics (flying and passing trough objects)
 * Pressing `F2` key switches to editor mode, which allows creating maps.